Bellman filtering and smoothing for state-space models: Bellman filter for models with linear Gaussian state dynamics

+While $\bm{Q}^{-1}$ is assumed to exist in writing equation~\eqref{approximate Bellman}, the results derived below will remain valid when $\bm{Q}$ is only positive semidefinite; this follows from standard limiting arguments (e.g.\ \citealp[p.\ 78]{chopin2020introduction}).
+Here I focus on the maximisation over the lagged state variable $\bm{a}_{t-1}$.

-Here we assume that $\bm{Q}^{-1}$ exists, but the filtering steps derived below will remain valid when $\bm{Q}$ is only positive semidefinite.
-Conveniently, the variable $\bm{a}_{t-1}$ appears at most quadratically on the right-hand side of equation~\eqref{approximate Bellman} and, in contrast with optimisation~\eqref{bivariate optimisiation}, its maximisation can be performed in closed form.
-By computing the argmax over $\bm{a}_{t-1}$ and substituting it back into expression~\eqref{approximate Bellman}, we obtain (after some algebra, see Appendix~\ref{app:B}):
+As the variable $\bm{a}_{t-1}$ appears at most quadratically on the right-hand side of equation~\eqref{approximate Bellman}, its maximisation can be performed in closed form.
+Importantly for the development below, the solution, denoted $\bm{a}_{t-1}^\ast\in \mathbb{R}^m$, depends linearly on the variable $\bm{a}_t\in \mathbb{R}^m$, which is involved in the outer maximisation.
+Hence $\bm{a}_{t-1}^\ast$ is a vector function $\bm{a}_{t-1}^\ast: \mathbb{R}^m \to \mathbb{R}^m$, whose expression following from the standard first-order condition can be usefully expressed (after some algebra, see Supplement~\ref{app:inner maximisation}) as

+which employs the definitions of the predicted state $\bm{a}_{t|t-1}$ and the predicted precision matrix $\bm{I}_{t|t-1}$ given under step 2 in Table~\ref{table3}.
+Expression~\eqref{alphastarmain} can be recognised the one-period version of RTS (\citeyear{rauch1965maximum}) smoother, providing the best estimate of $\bm{a}_{t-1}$ conditional on the best estimate of next state, $\bm{a}_t$, which at this point remains to be found; i.e.\ the optimal $\bm{a}_{t-1}^\ast$ is a function of the (still to be optimised) state variable $\bm{a}_t$.

-where the state $\bm{a}_t$ is the only remaining variable; the previous state $\bm{a}_{t-1}$ is `maximised out'.
-The predicted quantities $\bm{a}_{t|t-1}\in \mathbb{R}^m$ and $\bm{I}_{t|t-1}\in \mathbb{R}^{m\times m}$ are defined in Table~\ref{table1} under the step `Predict'.
-The first expression for $\bm{I}_{t|t-1}$ in Table~\ref{table1} relies on the positive definiteness of the matrix $\bm{Q}$, but the second expression, which holds by the Woodbury matrix identity, remains valid even when~$\bm{Q}$ becomes singular; a similar argument is made in \citet[p.\ 78]{chopin2020introduction}.
-While our derivation is different, the resulting prediction steps in Table~\ref{table1} are in fact identical to those of the (information form of the) Kalman filter (e.g.\ \citealp[p.\ 106]{harvey1990forecasting}).
+Regarding the predicted precision matrix $\bm{I}_{t|t-1}$, the first expression in step 2 of Table~\ref{table3} relies on the positive definiteness of the matrix $\bm{Q}$.
+The second expression, which holds by the Woodbury matrix identity, remains valid even when~$\bm{Q}$ becomes singular; a similar argument is made in \citet[p.\ 78]{chopin2020introduction}.
+Hence the algorithm in Table~\ref{table3} remains valid when $\bm{Q}$ is singular.
+While the derivation here is different, the resulting prediction step 2 in Table~\ref{table3} is in fact identical to that of the (information form of the) Kalman filter (e.g.\ \citealp[p.\ 106]{harvey1990forecasting}).
+Hence, while the usual derivation of the Kalman filter is based on taking expectations, the optimisation approach presented here yields the same result.